Bharatkadayat/MY-college/README.md

 # MY-college
-This is my first git repository
+This is my first git repository.
+Author-Bharat Kadayat